gitpress-io/gitpress-docs/source/welcome.md

 A place for writing and reading network with good experiences.

-GitPress is designed from the ground up to work the same way your code work does.
+GitPress is designed from the ground up to work the same way your code works.

 ## Run snippets of code from your content